Paralyzed Nasdaq opted for caution over speed in restoring trade

 This problem "led to degradation in the ability of the SIP to disseminate consolidated quotes and trades," Nasdaq said in a statement.
 "The cause of the issue has been identified and addressed."

 Whether it has been addressed to the satisfaction of regulators is another question.
-SEC Chair Mary Jo White called for a meeting of Wall Street leaders to help insure the "continuous and orderly" functioning of securities markets.
+U.S. Securities and Exchange Commission Chair Mary Jo White called for a meeting of Wall Street leaders to help insure the "continuous and orderly" functioning of securities markets.

 The incident "should reinforce our collective commitment to addressing technological vulnerabilities of exchanges and other market participants," she said.